German court jails former Stasi member for 1974 murder – DW – 10/14/2024

 The ruling was the first-ever conviction against a former employee of the Stasi, communist East Germany's secret police, for actions carried out while in service.

-The court found ex-Stasi officer Martin N., 80, guilty of murder for killing Pole Czeslaw Kukuczka at close range as he sought to escape to the West through Berlin's Friedrichstrasse border point.
+Prosecutors had alleged that ex-Stasi officer Martin N., 80, murdered Pole Czeslaw Kukuczka at close range as he sought to escape to the West through Berlin's Friedrichstrasse border point.

 The Pole had successfully passed all the controls at the crossing, dubbed the "Palace of Tears" for its frequent sad farewells.